rahmanfadhil/cotton/README.md

 ## Connect to database

 Currently, Cotton supports SQLite3, MySQL, and PostgreSQL.
-To create a connection, use `cotton` and pass the connection configurations.
+To create a connection, use `connect` and pass the connection configurations.

 ```ts
 import { connect } from "https://deno.land/x/cotton/mod.ts";